AmuKanda99/ci-hackathon-sentiment-analysis-of-product-reviews/README.md

 This repository contains all of the files and documentation for the Sentiment Analyses of Amazon Fine Food Products, as part of the Code Institute Data Analytics with AI Bootcamp Hackathon project 2.

 ## Dataset Content
 This data is freely available on [Kaggle](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews/data).
-The dataset contains ~500,000 reviews of fine food product on Amazon over a 10 year period.
+The dataset contains ~500,000 reviews of fine food products on Amazon over a 10 year period.
 The data includes product and user ID's, timestamps, ratings (1-5) and a plain text review.
+This raw dataset can be found [here](https://github.com/AmuKanda99/ci-hackathon-sentiment-analysis-of-product-reviews/blob/main/data/Reviews.csv).

 ## Business Requirements
-The e-commerce platform Amazon wants to improve customer experience and product recommendations based on review sentiment.
-The focus is to identify factors driving positive and negative reviews.
+The E-commerce platform Amazon wants to improve customer experience and product recommendations based on review sentiment.
+They need to identify common themes across products that drive positive or negative sentiments, as well as track product performance.
+In addition, they want to better understand the users leaving the reviews, and whether frequent reviewers are more or less 'picky'.
+Finally, they need a tool to predict sentiments based on review text in real-time, to help improve product recommendations.

-## Hypothesis and validation
+## Hypotheses and validation

 **H1: Sentiment Analysis.** Sentiments vary by product and over time, and are associated with common words/phrases.
 To understand these patterns, we will track sentiment changes by product/time and identify key themes/attributes correlated with ratings.

+**H2: User Analysis.** Users that leave reviews more often tend to leave better reviews, on average i.e. there is a positive relationship between number of reviews and average rating per user.

-**H2: Predictive Modelling.** Ratings and sentiments (positive/negative) can be accurately predicted from the review text.
+**H3: Predictive Modelling.** Ratings and sentiments (positive/negative) can be accurately predicted from the review text.
 We will build a sentiment prediction model to deploy a tool for real-time prediction of product ratings based on reviews.

 ## Project Plan
-* Outline the high-level steps taken for the analysis.
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?

-1. Data cleaning
-2. Exploratory data analysis
-3. Predictive model
-4. Dashboard
+1. **ETL:** The dataset will be extracted from Kaggle and uploaded to the github repository using [git-lfs](https://git-lfs.com/) due to the size of the dataset.
+The data will then be transformed in the followings ways; reduction of the size of the dataset for easier handling using stratification on the ratings variable, removal of duplicate reviews, cleaning and formatting of variables (timestamps), addition of new variables (sentiment).
+This cleaned dataset will then be saved as a .csv file and shared on the repository [here](https://github.com/AmuKanda99/ci-hackathon-sentiment-analysis-of-product-reviews/blob/main/data/Reviews_Sample_Cleaned.csv).
+The notebook containing the code for this step can be found [here](https://github.com/AmuKanda99/ci-hackathon-sentiment-analysis-of-product-reviews/blob/main/jupyter_notebooks/01_ETL.ipynb).
+2. **EDA:** The cleaned data will then be used to perform exploratory data analysis, in order to understand the distributions of key variables as well as broad patterns and correlations between variables.
+This will be used to inform downstream analyses.
+The notebook for this step can be found [here](https://github.com/AmuKanda99/ci-hackathon-sentiment-analysis-of-product-reviews/blob/main/jupyter_notebooks/2_amazon_product_review_EDA.ipynb).
+4. **Predictive model:** Machine learning methods will be used to build a model predicting review sentiment based on the review text.
+This model will then be tested with novel reviews to show its utility as a tool for real-time predictions of review ratings (H3).
+The notebook containing the code for this step can be found [here](https://github.com/AmuKanda99/ci-hackathon-sentiment-analysis-of-product-reviews/blob/main/jupyter_notebooks/Notebook_Template%20copy.ipynb).
+5. **Dashboard:** Advanced, interactive visualisations will be created using a dashboard to aid data storytelling and meet business requirements (H1 and H2).
+The dashboard file can be found [here](https://github.com/AmuKanda99/ci-hackathon-sentiment-analysis-of-product-reviews/blob/main/dashboard/amazon_product_review_sentiment_analysis_dashboard.pbix), and is published on the PowerBI platform [here](https://app.powerbi.com/groups/me/reports/b54498ef-9596-486d-9bb4-5dd0fd185e55/4514eb57e092d691e490?experience=power-bi).

 ## The rationale to map the business requirements to the Data Visualisations

-* List your business requirements and a rationale to map them to the Data Visualisations
+  1. Identifying common themes driving postiive and negative reviews: Wordclouds produced in the Dashboard and EDA notebook show common words associated with postive and negative reviews.
+  3. Track product performance: Tables showing best and worst performing products (based on number of reviews and average rating).
+Line graph tracking average ratings over time.
+  4. Understand users leaving reviews: Scatterplot of number of reviews left and average ratings given per user.
+  5. Real-time sentiment prediction: Confusion matrix shows performance of the prediction model.

 ## Analysis techniques used
 * List the data analysis methods used and explain limitations or alternative approaches.